-47 Best Third-Person Games You Can't Afford To MISS - Gameranx
+51 Best Third-Person Games You Can’t Afford to Miss - Gameranx

 Platform: PC, PS4, PS5, Xbox One, Xbox Series X/S

 Capcom released the remake of the 1998 game Resident Evil 2 in 2019.
-The game follows a rookie police officer by the name of Leon S. Kennedy and a college student named Claire Redfield as they attempt to escape Racoon City during a viral outbreak.
-The virus threatens to transform everyone who contacts it into zombies and other creatures.
-The remake received praise from both critics and gamers, delighted that it did not stray too far from the original.
+The game follows a rookie police officer by the name of Leon S. Kennedy and a college student named Claire Redfield as they attempt to escape Racoon City during a virus outbreak.
+The virus threatens to transform everyone who contacts it into zombies and other horrible creatures.
+The remake received praise from both critics and gamers, who were delighted that it didn’t stray too far from the original.
 This game is a must-play for survival horror fans.

 #22 Tomb Raider Series